-Your Freund Law Office attorney will help you look at other debt relief options in addition to bankruptcy.
+Your Christianson & Freund attorney will help you look at other debt relief options in addition to bankruptcy.
 If you should file a bankruptcy then your attorney will help you choose the right type.
 Your attorney can also assist you to maximize the benefits – and avoid the pitfalls – of this complex area of law.

 The person who files a bankruptcy is called a “debtor.”
 The amount or nature of a person’s debts may limit that person’s ability to file some types of bankruptcy.
 The amount of a debtor’s income may also affect access to bankruptcy relief.
 However, almost everyone can file some type of bankruptcy – even if they already have judgments.

 In most bankruptcies the debtor seeks a discharge that wipes out debt.
 A bankruptcy discharge does not wipe out all types of debt.
 One example of a “non-dischargeable” debt is child support.
 To complicate matters, some debts are dischargeable under one type of bankruptcy but not another.
 And some debts are dischargeable only if a certain period of time has gone by before the bankruptcy filing.